Paying the seller

 Step 1: Your offer is accepted and the transaction begins

 As soon as your offer is accepted, the seller will be prompted to create an Escrow.com transaction within the Exchange Marketplace app.
 The seller is responsible for creating the terms of the transaction and finalizing what's going to be included in the sale.

 Once the transaction is created, you will receive an email from Escrow.com asking you to agree to the transaction terms.

 Step 2: Agree to terms and send payment

-Once you've received the email from Escrow.com, click Review terms to create your Escrow account and see what the seller has created as the final terms of the sale.
-Everything that the seller is agreeing to hand over to you should be included in these terms.
+Once you've received the email from Escrow.com, click Review terms to create your Escrow account and review the final terms of the sale that the seller has created.
+Everything that the seller is agreeing to transfer to you should be included in these terms.

 If everything looks good, then agree to the terms to proceed to the payment stage.
 You will need to be logged into your Escrow account to complete the payment using one of the following methods:

 - Credit card